Automated Node Remediation with AutoClusters

 You can implement fully custom remediation logic by combining remediation overrides with webhooks:

-Disable automatic remediation for the issue types you want to handle manually:
+Keep automatic remediation off for the issue types you want to handle yourself.

 Implement your custom logic to decide when and how to remediate.
 Your webhook endpoint receives issue detection events and can implement any decision logic you need (e.g., checking external systems, waiting for specific conditions, coordinating with schedulers).